 Approach 1: Naive Method

-The initial approach employs a brute force method, traversing the array and relocating non-zero elements to the front.
-This straightforward method guarantees that all zeroes will accumulate at the array's tail.
+The first strategy utilizes a brute force technique, iterating through the array and shifting non-zero elements to the beginning.
+This direct approach ensures that all zero values will gather at the end of the array.

 Example: